-The Information Futures Fellowship is a novel opportunity for practitioners in public health, healthcare, community organizations, media, policy, design and other fields who are actively working on responses to the ongoing information crisis.
-The six-month fellowship provides these practitioners with the resources, time, research partners, training and peer network to develop new ideas, evaluate existing programs or design and test novel interventions.
+The Information Futures Fellowship is an opportunity for practitioners in public health, healthcare, community organizations, media, policy, design and other fields who are actively responding to the ongoing information crisis at the community level.
+The six-month fellowship fosters creative problem solving and connects fellows’ professional and lived experiences with the research, resources, and network necessary to develop innovative yet practical solutions.

 About the Information Futures Fellowship